Effective: July 1, 2020

 Barnes & Thornburg is committed to protecting the confidentiality and privacy of your information.
 Barnes & Thornburg and its affiliates, including ThemeVision LLC, (collectively “Barnes & Thornburg,” “our,” or “we”) act in accordance with applicable data protection and privacy laws when we collect and use information about you and strive to protect this information for you.

-This Privacy Notice explains how and why we collect, use, share, and store information, including Personal Information, and covers our interactions with you when you provide information to us, including when you visit our websites, request or receive professional services, participate in our educational or marketing events, request information from us, or when you otherwise provide information to Barnes & Thornburg (collectively, the “Services”).
-This Privacy Notice applies to our clients, website and office visitors, business contacts, event registrants, and online job applicants.
-A separate privacy notice applies to the employment relationship between Barnes & Thornburg and prospective, current, or former personnel.
+This Privacy Notice explains how and why we collect, use, share, and store information, including Personal Information, and covers our interactions with you when we receive or collect information from or about you, including when you visit our websites, request or receive professional services, participate in our educational or marketing events, request information from us, or when you otherwise provide information to Barnes & Thornburg (collectively, the “Services”).

 Barnes & Thornburg is engaged in the practice of law.
 Information obtained by Barnes & Thornburg in the course of representing our clients may be subject to or protected in ways not covered by this Privacy Notice, including the attorneys’ professional duty of confidentiality, the attorney-client privilege, the attorney work product doctrine, judicial protective orders, and other legal privileges or protections.